Last updated on 05/23/2022

 Low positivity rate and minimal community spread

 This is considered the College’s COVID-19 “normal” level.
 No new intervention.
-Here, the College is fully populated with students, faculty, and staff and operating with some basic health and safety protocols in place, such as masking, weekly testing, and social distancing to help mitigate COVID-19.
+Here, the College is fully populated with students, faculty, and staff and operating with some basic health and safety protocols in place, such as masking, regular testing, and social distancing to help mitigate COVID-19.
 This baseline state of operations may change as the circumstances with COVID-19 improve or if the prevalence of COVID-19 changes on campus, in the region, and in the state.

 ALERT LEVEL 2 (Yellow)—Moderate Transmission